EdinburghNLP at WNUT-2020 Task 2: Leveraging Transformers with Generalized Augmentation for Identifying Informativeness in COVID-19 Tweets: Results and Error Analysis

-Ablation analysis was performed to compare the performance of our model variants.
-We can evaluate the effect of contextual features by comparing our model with and without augmentation.
-Table~\ref{dev-results} summarizes the performance on Dev Data.
-Without augmentation, we notice a situation of high recall, low precision.
-Our classifier thinks a lot of tweets belong to \textsc{informative} class.
-Whereas with augmentation, a situation of low recall, high precision is observed.
-Our classifier is very picky, and does not think many tweets are \textsc{informative}.
-Understandably, the fine-tuned \textsl{RoBERTa} model outperformed every other experimented models.
-Table~\ref{table:test-results} shows the final results wherein our model improves the organizer's baseline by 20$\%$.
+We conduct ablation analysis to compare the performance of our model variants.
+We evaluate the effect of contextual features by comparing our model with and without augmentation.
+Table~\ref{dev-results} summarizes the performance on the development set.